Wednesday, February 19, 2025

 it should be as routine as putting on socks before shoes.

-you did something well. feel good about it.
+you did something. feel good about it.

 you don't have to be the best to like yourself.